AAwhittier/MazeGeneratorKotlin/README.md

 # Overview
-Welcome to my Kotlin maze generator.
-I created this project as a learning experience to learn depth first traversal and the kotlin language.
+This project was created as a learning experience to learn depth first traversal and the kotlin language.

 This maze generator uses depth first traversal to walk through the maze grid until it